semagrow/kobe/docs/extend/add_dataset_server.md

   code [here](https://github.com/semagrow/kobe/tree/devel//examples/dataset-strabon/strabon-init)), and
   `semagrow/strabon-main` (source code
   [here](https://github.com/semagrow/kobe/tree/devel//examples/dataset-strabon/strabon-main)).
-We use the shared storage of Kobe, to keep a backup of the PostGIS database (directory `/var/lib/postgresql/9.4/main`) which is where the data are kept inside Strabon.
+We use the shared storage of KOBE, to keep a backup of the PostGIS database (directory `/var/lib/postgresql/9.4/main`) which is where the data are kept inside Strabon.
 The last two images are built using the docker file of KR-suite (see http://github.com/GiorgosMandi/KR-Suite-docker)`.